 - 1.1.
 The Appendix to this report sets out the latest statistical data related to complaints under the Standards regime. - 1.2.
 Members will note that there was a significant increase in the level of complaints received during 2021.
-So far during 2022, 3 complaints have been received which have resulted in no further action. - 1.3.
-In relation to outstanding investigations, members will note that there is now one outstanding hearing following investigation that has been rescheduled a number of times due to non-availability of various parties.
-The hearing has been scheduled for 12th December.
-One other investigation is also now closed following a hearing in September. - 1.4.
-Subject to any questions raised, the Committee is asked to confirm that this information should be published as set out in Recommendation 1. - 2.
-Adoption of Model code of conduct, training & recruitment of Independent Person
+So far during 2022, 3 complaints have been received, two have resulted in no further action and 1 has resulted in a mixed outcome of no further action together with a 14 day period for the member to review and update their register of interests. - 1.3.
+In relation to outstanding investigations, members will note that both outstanding hearings following investigations have been scheduled.
+One has been completed at a hearing in September and the final remaining investigation has been scheduled for hearing later this month. - 1.4.
+Subject to any questions raised, the Committee is asked to confirm that this information should be published as set out in Recommendation 1.

-2.1 At the time of writing this report the Monitoring Officer has been advised that 6 parish councils have adopted the model code of conduct so far and is aware that other councils will be considering this too in the near future.
-Further updates will be provided.
+2. Adoption of Model code of conduct, training & recruitment of Independent Person

-- 2.2 The Monitoring Officer has undertaken 4 training sessions in relation to the model code of conduct.
-This included a session in early October for city councillors who have not yet undertaken the training and was also offered to 3 parish councils that had adopted the model code.
-Two further sessions have been scheduled for November and a final session in December to which any remaining parish councillors have been invited whether the model code has been adopted or not.
-These are the final sessions that will be offered prior to the 2023 Elections although the slides have been provided via clerks and a webcast of the training session may also be possible. - 2.3 Members are asked to note that recruitment to an independent person will shortly be underway.
-Members will be involved in the recruitment with a view to making a recommendation for appointment at Full Council in February 2023.
+- 2.1 At the time of writing this report the Monitoring Officer has been advised that 5 parish councils have adopted the model code of conduct so far and is aware that other councils will be considering this too in the near future.
+Further updates will be provided. - 2.2 The Monitoring Officer has undertaken 3 training sessions in relation to the model code of conduct.
+A further session is scheduled for early October for city councillors who have not yet undertaken the training and has been extended to include the first 3 parish councils that have adopted the model.
+A 5th Session in November has also been scheduled.
+Further sessions will be planned which will extend to other parish tier councillors where the model code of conduct has been adopted. - 2.3 Members are asked to note that recruitment to an independent person will shortly be underway.
+Members will be involved in the recruitment with a view to making a recommendation for appointment at Full Council in December 2022.